l00186108/Powershell/README.md

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Force
 ```
 ## Downloading and Installing PowerShell 7
 The following commands will download and install PowerShell 7.
-Micorsoft hvae this generic script they have made available to install PowerShell:
+Microsoft have this generic script they have made available to install PowerShell:

 ```powershell
 # Download the PowerShell 7 installation script